 The TiO_2 industry is highly competitive.
 We compete primarily on the basis of price, product quality, technical service and the availability of high performance pigment grades.
-Since TiO_2 is not a traded commodity, its pricing is largely a product of negotiation between suppliers and their respective customers.
+Since TiO_2 is not traded through a commodity market, its pricing is largely a product of negotiation between suppliers and their respective customers.
 Price and availability are the most significant competitive factors along with quality and customer service for the majority of our product grades.
 Increasingly, we are focused on providing pigments that are differentiated to meet specific customer requests and specialty grades that are differentiated from our competitors' products.
-During 2019, we had an estimated 9% share of worldwide TiO_2 sales volume, and based on sales volume, we believe we are the leading seller of TiO_2 in several countries, including Germany.
+During 2020, we had an estimated 9% share of worldwide TiO_2 sales volume, and based on sales volume, we believe we are the leading seller of TiO_2 in several countries, including Germany.

 Our principal competitors are The Chemours Company, Tronox Incorporated, Lomon Billions and Venator Materials PLC.
-The top five TiO2 producers (i.e. we and our four principal competitors) account for approximately 52% of the world's production capacity.
+The top five TiO_2 producers (i.e. we and our four principal competitors) account for approximately 52% of the world's production capacity.

-The following chart shows our estimate of worldwide production capacity in 2019:
+The following chart shows our estimate of worldwide production capacity in 2020:

-Worldwide production o capacity - 2019
+Worldwide production capacity - 2020

-Chemours 16%
+Chemours 15%

-Tronox 12%
+Tronox 13%

 Lomon Billions 9%

 Venator 8%

 Kronos 7%

 Other 48%

-Chemours has over one-half of total North American TiO_2 production capacity and is our principal North American competitor.
-In the second quarter of 2019, Tronox acquired certain of the TiO_2 assets of Cristal Global.
-In 2018, Lomon Billions announced construction plans for an additional 200,000 tons of chloride capacity, a portion of which came on line in 2019.
-The remainder is scheduled to come on line in 2020.
+Chemours has approximately one-half of total North American TiO2 production capacity and is our principal North American competitor.
+In the second quarter of 2019, Tronox acquired certain of the TiO2 assets of Cristal Global.
+Lomon Billions added approximately 200,000 tons of chloride capacity in 2019 and 2020 and has announced plans to add an additional 200,000 tons by 2023.

 Over the past ten years, we and our competitors increased industry capacity through debottlenecking projects, which in part compensated for the shut-down of various TiO_2 plants throughout the world.
-Although overall industry demand is expected to increase in 2020, we do not expect any significant efforts will be undertaken by us or our principal competitors to further increase capacity for the foreseeable future, other than through debottlenecking projects and the Lomon Billions expansion mentioned above.
+Although overall industry demand is expected to increase in 2021, we do not expect any significant efforts will be undertaken by us or our principal competitors to further increase capacity for the foreseeable future, other than through debottlenecking projects and the Lomon Billions expansion mentioned above.
 If actual developments differ from our expectations, the TiO_2 industry's and our performance could be unfavorably affected.